dhxmo/Data-Structures-and-Algorithms/README.md

-# this is a collection of some pre-requisite data structures and algorithm problems to go further into competitive programming
+This is a collection of some pre-requisite data structures and algorithm problems to go further into competitive programming

 I've broken up the whole thing into : <br />
 01 - Array <br />